 AWARDS AND GRANTS

-- The Society has two awards, for which nominations are assessed by the Awards Committee on an annual basis under
+The Society has three awards, for which nominations are assessed by the Awards Committee on an annual basis under the terms outlined

 - a) Loans and/or grants requested of the Society must be in accordance with the laws regulating charitable organizations.

 All requests shall be in the form of a Proposal for Funding that acknowledges this by-law (44) of the Society

 as part of any agreement to release Society funds.
 Requests shall be addressed to the President who, if the

 request applies to funding for print or electronic publications, will forward it to the Products Committee for